Enning94/Concert-Website-Microverse-Capstone/README.md

 # Microverse-Capstone-Concert

 > This project was built as a Microverse capstone.
 It is a website for a music concert designed with HTML and CSS.
-JavaScript was used to render some part of the page dynamically.
+JavaScript was used to render some parts of the page dynamically.
 The highlight of this project is the image shake effect when the cursor hovers over any image.

 ## Built With